 I took Grace aside and had a conversation with her about understanding things “in context”, about learning new vocabulary, and about how enjoying shows en francais was one of the ways she would get better with her understanding of French.
 I mean obviously, the school thinks there is some value to having kids watch French language cartoons since they show French television frequently.

 And that’s why last night I made a vow that no matter how much it may confuse or bore the heck out of me, part of our streaming from now on will be in French.
-I even make a list of shows, ones that my kids enjoy, and that Netflix has the French language option available for.
+I even made a list of shows, ones that my kids enjoy, and that Netflix has the French language option available for.

 The first thing I noticed is that Paw Patrol is only available in English.
 However, Magic School Bus is available in French and so is Voltron: Legendary Defenders and that new Julie Andrews show Julie’s Greenroom.
 In fact, I quickly noticed that all of the Netflix Exclusive shows (like Voltron, Troll Hunters, Julie’s Greenroom, A Series of Unfortunate Events, etc) are available in multiple languages.
 Which I guess makes sense because Netflix is probably aiming to develop content to be shared throughout their global market.